snimu/guarantees/README.md

 [@tg.guarantee_usage](#guarantee_usage).
 These exceptions are only raised if the `unittest.TestCase`s are called first and then checked by [tg.enforce](#enforce), or [tg.main](#main) is called to do both automatically.

-Currently doesn't work with functions nested inside of methods.
+Currently doesn't work with nested functions (defined inside of other callables).
 This will be fixed at some point.

 The package consists of three decorators and two functions, as well as two `Exception`s.
 All are explained below.